celestially/celestial/README.md

 It is meant to be ideal for business apps, for example a CRM, CMS, issue tracking system, etc.  (Note, however it is under development and incomplete).

 ##Principles
 One of the core features of Celestial is the ability to auto-generate forms, and it has a built-in schema editor that let's you edit forms.
-Currently there are only a few input types, see[checkbox](https://github.com/celestially/celestial/blob/master/packages/celestial/inputTypes/CheckboxInput.jsx) and [collection](https://github.com/celestially/celestial/blob/master/packages/celestial/schemaEditor/CollectionEditor.jsx) for example.
+Currently there are only a few input types, see [checkbox](https://github.com/celestially/celestial/blob/master/packages/celestial/inputTypes/CheckboxInput.jsx) and [collection](https://github.com/celestially/celestial/blob/master/packages/celestial/schemaEditor/CollectionEditor.jsx) for example.

 A module in Celestial allows you to define multiple routes.
 Each module has a primary collection.
 This lets you organize your routes logically according to function.